Ada520/Joint-extraction-with-lm-and-att/README.md

 ```python3 train_es.py```
 2. Train on the concatenated (train + dev) set and evaluate on the test set until either (1) the max epochs or (2) the early stopping limit (specified by train_es.py) is exceeded
 ```python3 train_eval.py```

-## Notes

-Please cite our work when using this software.

-Giannis Bekoulis, Johannes Deleu, Thomas Demeester, Chris Develder.
-Joint entity recognition and relation extraction as a multi-head selection problem.
-Expert Systems with Applications, Volume 114, Pages 34-45, 2018

-Giannis Bekoulis, Johannes Deleu, Thomas Demeester, Chris Develder.
-Adversarial training for multi-context joint entity and relation extraction, In the Proceedings of the Conference on Empirical Methods in Natural Language Processing (EMNLP), 2018